 The City, University of London Airport Management MSc will enable you to:

-This MSc Airport Management is currently in the approval process with RAeS in London and the Airport Council International (ACI) in Montreal.
+The MSc is currently in the approval process with RAeS.

 The mandatory Induction Workshop must be passed to ensure that you meet the English and writing skills requirements for this MSc programme.